Nicholas282787728/CbLab/concepts/chaining-your-backups-and-using-pre-and-post-actions.md

-## Chaining Your Backups and Using Pre- And Post Actions
+## Chaining Your Backups and Using Pre-/Post Actions

 This article describes how to make CloudBerry Backup execute custom scripts before and/or after running a backup task and chain multiple backup tasks for their sequential execution.